KALEIDOSCOPEIP/KALEIDOSCOPEIP.github.io/_pages/about.md

       </td>
       <td>
         <b>Exam ID & Face Recognition System based on OpenCV</b><br/>
-        The course design for "Comprehensive Software Development Practice".
+        The course project for "Comprehensive Software Development Practice".
+The goal of this project is to identify exam taker's ID by jointly matching his/her face with information recorded in the database.
       </td>
     </tr>
     <tr>